Michad/tilegroxy/README.md

 * Support for HTTPS server w/ Let's Encrypt or static certs

 ## Configuration

-Tilegroxy is designed to be supplied with a declarative configuration that defines your various map layers as well as static parameters such as incoming authentication, cache connections, HTTP client configuration, and logging.

-The configuration currently must be supplied as a single file upfront.
+Configuration is required to define your layers and operational parameter.
+Currently that must be supplied as a single file upfront.
 Loading configuration from external services or hot-loading configuration is planned but not yet supported.

-Documentation of the various configuration options can be found [here](./docs/configuration.md).
+Details can be found in [documentation](./docs/configuration.md) or through [examples](./examples/configurations/).

-Example configurations are located under [examples](./examples/configurations/).
 You can also use `tilegroxy config create` to help get started.

-## How to get
+## How to get it

-Tilegroxy is recommended to be installed and run through a container with the only requirement being a mapped configuration file.
-It can also be run directly for the old-school approach.
-It is primarily meant for use in Linux environments.
-Building and running on Windows should work but is currently untested, you will need a bash-compatible shell to run the Makefile.
+Tilegroxy is designed to be run in a container.
+But it can also be run directly for that old-school approach; we don't judge.

+It is also meant to be used in Linux (or at least *nix).
+Building and running on Windows should work but is currently untested.
+You will need a bash-compatible shell to run the Makefile.

-### Standalone
+### Building

 Tilegroxy builds as a statically linked executable.
 Prebuilt binaries are available from [Github](https://github.com/Michad/tilegroxy/releases).